Skip to Content

 Exterior of the Montecristo Cigar Bar at Caesars Palace

-Catch a Game in the Sportsbook: One of my personal favorite activities is placing a bet and watching the game from the sportsbook bar, which has a perfect view of the book’s 143-foot video screen.
+Catch a Game in the Sportsbook: One of my favorite activities is placing a bet and watching the game from the sportsbook bar, which has a perfect view of the book’s 143-foot video screen.

 Of course, I do this while playing at the bar-top video poker machine and sipping comped drinks.